cfwelch/compositional_demographic_embeddings/README.md

 }
 ```

-This repository also contains code for our paper on personalized word embeddings for individual users.
-If you use the user-specific code please cite:
+If you use this code for personalized word embeddings for individual users please cite:

 ```
 @InProceedings{coling20personal,